intel/ipmctl/README.md

 >
 > make all

-### Specific Instructions Reported as Working on RHEL7.6, CentOS7.6 and Fedora 30.
+### Specific Instructions Reported as Working for 02.00.00.xxxx versions on RHEL7.6, CentOS7.6 and Fedora 30.

 Ipmctl has dependency on libsafec-devel (for 1.x builds only), libndctl-devel and rubygem-asciidoctor
 *	copr/jhli repo has libipmctl and its dependency, libsafec-devel.